 And eight of those ten were wearing screen-printed t-shirts: for their business or employer; for the tools they used; or for their union.

 When I write about t-shirts, I sometimes ramble on about the power of the tee: put on a printed tee and you put on an identity.
 You become the message.
 The tee says who you are and what you believe in — or even what owns you.
-You are judged and classified by it.
+Other people judge and classify you by that identity.

-And here it was, all around me: the cabinet installer with his employer’s name on his back.
-The body and fender guy.
-The electrician.
-The carpenter, in a tool company gimme shirt.
-The mechanic, his tee covered with flaming crescent wrenches.
+And here it was, all around me: the cabinet installer, his employer’s name on his back; the body and fender guy; the electrician; the carpenter, in a tool company gimme shirt; the mechanic, in a tee covered with flaming crescent wrenches.
 Each one of them could be defined and classified by the message on their back or chest.

 And you have to ask: do you wear that shirt because you want to, or because you have to?
 Sometimes it’s clear.
 Sometimes it isn’t.